 Since $R^{H_{n-1}}$ is isomorphic to a polynomial ring and $G/H_{n-1}$ acts on $R^{H_{n-1}}$ linearly, the case where $\Sigma_{n-1}=\{e\}$ is very important.

-When $\Sigma_{n-1}=\{e\}$, we know the following: \begin{enumerate} \item $G\subset \sll{n}{K}$ if and only if $R^G$ is Gorenstein. \item $R^G$ has an isolated singularity if and only if $1$ is not an eigen value of any element in $G$ except for $e$. \end{enumerate}
+By these arguments, if $\Sigma_{n-1}=\{e\}$, we have the following assertions: \begin{itemize} \item $G\subset \sll{n}{K}$ if and only if $R^G$ is Gorenstein. \item $R^G$ has isolated singularities if and only if $1$ is not an eigenvalue of any matrix in $G$ except for $e$. \end{itemize}